 RECORD JOB GROWTH.
-Under Mayor Garcetti’s leadership, the unemployment rate dropped from 10.2% to 4.4% in five years, alongside record growth in employment that has resulted in 156,000 new jobs.
+Under Mayor Garcetti’s leadership, the unemployment rate dropped from 10.2% to 4.5% in six years, alongside record growth in employment that has resulted in more than 200,000 new jobs.
 This robust economic growth has been driven by a three-part economic strategy to support key industries, invest in infrastructure, and ensure all Angelenos are included in the City’s prosperity.

 RAISING THE WAGE.
 Mayor Garcetti believes that hard work should be met with fair pay in our city.
-That’s why Los Angeles became the largest city, in the largest state in the nation, to get on a path to a $15 minimum wage — lifting incomes for more than 600,000 Angelenos.
+That’s why Los Angeles became the largest city, in the largest state in the nation, to get on a path to a $15 minimum wage — lifting incomes for more than 550,000 Angelenos.
 And when Los Angeles acted, L.A.
 County and surrounding cities followed until the entire State of California adopted a $15 wage.
-The minimum wage was raised to $15 for all workers as in July 2021, adding more than an estimated $2.4 billion as of 2019 in aggregate earnings for L.A. workers through 2017.
+The minimum wage was raised to $15 for all workers as in July 2021, adding more than an estimated $2.4 billion as of 2019 in aggregate earnings for L.A. workers.

 HISTORIC DEVELOPMENT.
-Despite the challenges of COVID-19, during the 2021 fiscal year, the City issued over 177,000 building permits for projects in the city, which equates to a total construction valuation of $8.5 billion — an all-time high.
-The City also permitted more than 24,000 dwelling units, the highest number since the 1980s.
+Despite the challenges of COVID-19, during the 2021 fiscal year, the City issued nearly 150,000 building permits for projects in the city, which equates to a total construction valuation of $6.12 billion.
+The City also permitted more than 17,600 dwelling units.

 RECORD PORT, AIRPORT, TRAVEL AND TOURISM LEVELS.
 Los Angeles’ economy continues to set new records for tourism, travel, and Port cargo.
-These efforts paid off with international tourism in Los Angeles growing to a record 7.1 million visitors.
-In 2017, LAX broke its record for the total number of passengers for the fourth consecutive year with 84.9 million travelers passed through the airport.
-The Port of Los Angeles broke a record of its own, moving more cargo in 2017 than any year in its history — making it the busiest port in the Western Hemisphere.
+These efforts paid off with international tourism in Los Angeles growing to a record 7.5 million visitors.
+In 2018, LAX broke its record for the total number of passengers for the fourth consecutive year with 87.5 million travelers passing through the airport.
+The Port of Los Angeles broke a record of its own, moving more cargo in 2018 than any year in its history — making it the busiest port in the Western Hemisphere.

 LEADING THE GROWTH OF LA’S TECH RENAISSANCE.
-Mayor Garcetti formed a Technology and Innovation Council in February 2014 led by more than 40 top city business leaders.
-The Council is responsible for proposing ideas, policy solutions, and initiatives that will help LA determine how to grow the tech industry.
-Under Mayor Garcetti’s leadership, from 2013 through 2017, venture capital investment in L.A. startups saw a compound annual growth rate of 37.9%, with a total of $8.635 billion invested in 1,361 firms in the City alone.
+Under Mayor Garcetti’s leadership, from 2013 through 2018, venture capital investment in L.A. startups saw an annual growth rate of 25.3%, with a total of $9.580 billion invested in 1,754 firms in the City alone.
 Mayor Garcetti and the City Council pioneered a tax category within the City's business tax specifically for tech companies — a decision that has helped make Los Angeles the ninth leading startup ecosystem in the world, according to the Global Startup Ecosystem Report 2017.

 EXPANDING OPPORTUNITY.
-Mayor Garcetti launched the LA Tech Talent Pipeline to influence how City Hall, educational institutions, and workforce system develop curriculum, training, and employment opportunities for the next generation of tech talent.
-The program is a partnership between the Center for Innovation and Technology (Bixel Exchange), the YouthSource System, and nearly 40 major tech industry partners.
-In its first cycle, the program recruited and placed 100 participants in tech internships.
-Over 30 participants have received offers of employment following their internship.
+Mayor Garcetti launched the LA Tech Talent Pipeline to influence how City Hall, educational institutions, and the workforce system develop curriculum, training, and employment opportunities for the next generation of tech talent.
+The program is a partnership between the Center for Innovation and Technology (Bixel Exchange), the City's YouthSource System, and more than 60 major tech industry partners.
+Since its launch in Summer 2017, the program has recruited and placed 300 participants in tech internships.
+Approximately 120 participants have received offers of employment following their internship.

-DELIVERING SECOND CHANCES: In 2016, the Mayor's Office of Reentry secured an $8.93 million contract with CalTrans to provide transitional jobs for 1,300 formerly incarcerated Angelenos over three years as part of the New Roads To Second Chances program.
-To date, 62 percent of participants who completed New Roads in compliance with the program obtained permanent employment.
+DELIVERING SECOND CHANCES.
+In 2016, the Mayor's Office of Reentry secured an $8.93 million contract with CalTrans to provide transitional jobs for 1,300 formerly incarcerated Angelenos over three years as part of the New Roads To Second Chances program.
+To date, 56 percent of participants who completed New Roads in compliance with the program obtained permanent employment.
 In 2019, the Mayor's Office secured another $10.4 million contract with CalTrans to provide transitional jobs for 900 formerly incarcerated Angelenos over three years as part of New Roads To Second Chances.
 In July 2017, the Mayor's Office of Reentry was awarded $6 million in Proposition 47 savings by the state to fund Project imPACT, a year-long program that serves justice-involved individuals seeking employment.
 Participants receive ongoing support provided by a peer mentor and access to legal services.
 In June 2019, the Mayor's Office secured another $6 million grant to continue serving justice-affected individuals seeking employment through Project imPACT as well as a transformative mentor program with an in-reach component at a Youth Correctional Facility and continuing community-based post-release services.

 SUPPORTING LOW-INCOME WORKING FAMILIES.
 In 2017, the Mayor launched the Free Tax Prep Los Angeles campaign to connect families to no-cost tax preparation services to help them claim their State and Federal tax credits.
 As part of these efforts, all 16 of the City’s FamilySource Centers and community partners open their doors throughout the tax season to assist families with claiming their refunds, which can reach $9,000 for our most low-income households.
 Since the program's inception, the FamilySource Centers have helped almost 20,000 households file their tax forms — and in 2019 alone, the FSCs and partners served 12,812 L.A. area residents.